 - Hunt, et al. 2015 Burials and Bodies: Patterns of treatment, pathology, and demography in the Jucu de Sus Necropolis, Transylvania (5th-12th centuries AD).
 17th Annual BABAO Conference, Sheffield, UK

 Indicators of Esteem

 - Associate Fellow of the Higher Education Academy: Durham University Learning and Teaching Award

 - Bill White Prize: 18th Annual Conference of the British Association for Biological Anthropology and Osteoarchaeology - Student Poster Competition

 - Bioarchaeology Research Group

-- Hodos, Tamar Cartwright, Caroline, Montgomery, Janet, Nowell, Geoff, Crowder, Kayla Fletcher, Alexandra & Goenster, Yvonne (Submitted).
+- Hodos, Tamar Cartwright, Caroline, Montgomery, Janet, Nowell, Geoff, Crowder, Kayla , Fletcher, Alexandra & Goenster, Yvonne (Accepted).
 Origins of Decorated Ostrich Eggs in the Ancient Mediterranean and Middle East.
+Antiquity

 - Crowder, Kayla Evans, Jane, Filipek, Kori & Montgomery, Janet (Submitted).
 Romans and Barbarians: a possible region of origin for the “Headless Romans” and more.

 - Crowder, Kayla, Montgomery, Janet, Gröcke, Darren & Filipek, Kori (2019).
 Childhood “stress” and stable isotope life-histories in Transylvania.
 International Journal of Osteoarchaeology 29(4): 644-653.